duleorlovic/blog/_posts/2015-12-20-devise-oauth-angular.markdown

 ---
 layout: post
-title: Devise Oauth And Angular
+title: From simple Devise to Oauth on Angular
 tags: angular devise oauth
 ---